Operation Suffoco: Guidelines, Squad Highlights and Manager Introduction

 • Players of African descent can also be used – ie Kevin Prince Boateng – even if their primary or secondary nationality is not of African descent.

-• Newgens are allowed, although ideally but preferred; real life players coming through the youth ranks of their respective clubs will be the default preference (ie Wayne Rooney at Everton, Gareth Bake at Southampton, and so on.)
+• Newgens are allowed, although ideally not preferred; real life players coming through the youth ranks of their respective clubs will be the default preference (ie Wayne Rooney at Everton, Gareth Bale at Southampton, and so on.)

 • Players from South or Central America are not allowed to be signed under any circumstances.

-• Wonderkids from top European nations – such as Italy, Spain, Portugal, etc are not allowed to be signed.
-Exception will be made for French players, although cannot make up more than 50% of the first eleven
+• Wonderkids from top European nations – such as Italy, Spain, Portugal, etc are not allowed to be signed under any circumstances.

 • There are no rules in place of the amount of money that can or can’t be spent on a player